uisato/ableton-mcp-extended/README.md

 ## Components

 ### Core MCP Server
 The standard MCP server that handles most interactions with Ableton Live through the MCP protocol.
 Integrates with Claude Desktop and Cursor.
+It consists in:
+  - Ableton Remote Script (Ableton_Remote_Script/__init__.py): A MIDI Remote Script for Ableton Live that creates a socket server to receive and execute commands.
+  - MCP Server (server.py): A Python server that implements the Model Context Protocol and connects to the Ableton Remote Script.

 ### ElevenLabs Integration
 Provides voice synthesis and audio generation capabilities that can be imported directly into Ableton Live.